cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     ansible-playbook -i hosts sonic-playbook.yaml -e "ansible_user=admin ansible_ssh_pass=admin ansible_sudo_pass=admin" -vv
     ```

-    The sonic playbook produces a lot of console output, by the time it completes we expect to see something like this:
+    The sonic playbook produces a lot of console output.
+Don't worry about errors on the *vrf sysctl* task as those come from *spine* nodes where no VRFs are configured.
+By the time the playbook completes we expect to see something like this:

     ```
     PLAY RECAP *************************************************************************************